-To go from an individual's supply curve of hours of work to the market supply curve, we need only add (horizontally sum) the responses of all workers competing in a given labor market.
-Thus, the market supply curve can also slope upward, bend backward, or be a vertical line.
+To obtain the market labor supply curve, we horizontally add the individual supply curves of all workers competing in a given labor market.
+This curve can slope upward, bend backward, or be a vertical line.

 14.5.4 The General Level of Wage Rate